Speaker Bios

 Tsvetelina Thompson

-Twentyfour-Seven Inc. created the Twentyfour-Seven Anti-trafficking QR Code®, which provides information to victims, gives everyone the ability to report trafficking, and helps corporations limit their liability under the TVPA.
+Twentyfour-Seven Organization created the Twenty four-Seven Anti-trafficking QR Code®, which provides information to victims, gives everyone the ability to report trafficking, and helps corporations limit their liability under the TVPA.

 Thompson is the voice of and an advocate for victims of human trafficking, focusing primarily on women forced into sex.
 She first started helping sexually enslaved women in the Amsterdam Red Light District.
 She also facilitated the human trafficking training program for the Dutch Royal Gendarmeri and was instrumental in providing instruction and exercises to the military and the regional police on how to attend to the needs of victims, especially those trafficked across international borders.